nicolasriquet/nicolasriquet.github.io/index.md

 * Symposium on Search-Based Software Engineering (SSBSE) 2021.
 * International Conference on Automated Software Engineering (ASE) 2021.
 * Belgium-Netherlands Software Evolution Workshop (BENEVOL) 2021.

+## Education

+I earned a MSc in Computer Science from the University of Namur in 2005 and I started a PhD in Computer Science in 2021 (also at the University of Namur).